scholarslab/NeatlineTime/README.md

 * timelines/browse.php - The template for browsing existing timelines.
 * timelines/show.php - The template for showing a specific timeline.

+### Modifying the viewer

+The template file used to load the timeline is `views/shared/javascripts/neatline-time-script.js`.

+You can copy it in your themes/my_theme/javascripts folder to customize it.
+The same for the default css.
+See the main [wiki][simile-timeline], an [example of use] with Neatline, and the [examples] of customization on the wiki.

 Contributing to the Project